boldbi/bold-bi-docs/docs/transformation-use-cases/index.md

 ---
 layout: post
-title: ETL/Dat Hub Transformation Use Cases in Bold Data Hub
+title: ETL/Data Hub Transformation Use Cases for Bold Data Hub
 description: Learn how to use the ETL/Data Hub Transformation section in Bold BI Enterprise Edition.
 Discover simple steps to integrate data smoothly and make the most of your analytics.
 platform: bold-bi
 documentation: ug